 There are a few big name credit scoring companies FICO, Equifax, Experian, and TransUnion.
 Credits scores are rated on a scale from 300 to 850.
 Generally speaking, scores higher than 750 are considered excellent credit scores.

+You can grab your free credit score today from Credit Sesame.
 Once you get a hold of your credit score you can start taking steps to increase it.
 Start by following these 7 habits people with excellent credit scores follow.

 1) Never Miss a Payment:

 By far the most important factor in your credit score is your payment history.
 Lending companies want to know that you are going to pay them back on time every time.
 Missing just one payment can have a huge impact on your credit score.

 To ensure you are never late or miss a payment sign up for auto bill pay.
 Another great strategy is setting up a calendar of when your bills are due.
 We personally use Mint.com which is a FREE fully automated budgeting software.
 Mint allows you to connect your banking and credit card companies to your account.
 Doing this automatically sets up alerts and reminders when bills are due.
 Another company very similar to Mint is Personal Captial.

 Our last tip is when you get a bill, pay it!
 Our garbage bill comes every two months.
 Normally we open it and leave it on the kitchen table for a week, bad habit.
 A good habit is placing the bill right on your laptop or computer so when you go to use it paying your bill is the first thing you do.